Operational Toolset

 Approaches and methodologies are selected for both phases that allow for broad, robust, and incisive collection of information.
 Emphasis is on the need for differentiating, reliable, and quality information that leads to market insights that the competition has not uncovered.

-The Power of the Breakthrough Toolkit™
+The Power of the Breakthrough Innovation Hub™

 • How important are our product attributes to the market, and how do the major competitors (including us) perform against those attributes?